mapillary/mapillary_tools/README.md

 	pip install git+https://github.com/mapillary/mapillary_tools

-which will enables processing and uploading of images.
+which will enable processing and uploading of images.
 Note that the commands should either be run in [`virtualenv`](https://virtualenv.pypa.io/en/stable/installation/) or as `sudo`.

 ### Video Support